Casteroneone/Velocit-/README.md

 # Velocit-
-This is for Introduction for Web Development group project
+This is for Introduction for Web Development group project.